vatesfr/xen-orchestra/docs/backups.md

 #### Best choice

 By default the _parallel strategy_ is, on paper, the most logical one.
-But we need to give it some limits on concurrency.
+But you need to be careful and give it some limits on concurrency.

 :::tip
 Xen Orchestra can be connected to multiple pools at once.
 So the concurrency number applies **per pool**.